single-spa/single-spa-angular/README.md

 ## Other notes
 - If you have multiple angular child applications, make sure that `reflect-metadata` is only imported once in the root application and is not imported again in the child applications.
 Otherwise, you might see an `No NgModule metadata found` error.
 See [issue thread](https://github.com/CanopyTax/single-spa-angular/issues/2#issuecomment-347864894) for more details.
 - Note that you should only have one version of ZoneJS, even if you have multiple versions of Angular.
+- Make sure that the root component selectors for each of your angular applications are unique so that angular can differentiate them.
+The default selector for an angular cli application is `app-root`.
+You will need to update these selectors to be unique in your child application's `app.component.ts`, as well as in the singleSpaAngular template option found in `main.single-spa.ts`.
+To catch other references (such as in test files) try a project wide find and replace for `app-root`.

 ## Angular Builder
 To aid in building your applications a builder is available to generate a module for single-spa to consume.